 AMSSC is unique in having the participation of the fund manager and a strong off-taker in the structuring of the fund, as well as having the off-taker investing in the fund with skin in the game and purchasing from the communities, with a long-term perspective.

-“The Lab will be a crucial partner for refining and stress-testing our proposed solution, so that we can launch a robust, replicable, and scalable financing mechanism to develop resilient and sustainable supply chains in the Amazon and other similar regions,” – Carolina da Costa, Partner, Mauá Capital.
+“The Lab was a crucial partner for refining and stress-testing our proposed solution, so that we can launch a robust, replicable, and scalable financing mechanism to develop resilient and sustainable supply chains in the Amazon and other similar regions,” – Carolina da Costa, Partner, Mauá Capital.